TimWade/DimensionData-gem/README.md

 ## opsource-gem

-Inspired and based on https://github.com/udayakiran/opsource but with different semantics.
+Inspired and based on https://github.com/juozasg/opsource-gem but with different semantics and further additions for a fuller API wrpper.

 Designed for easy extensibility.
 See `lib/opsource/api` folder for examples.